By the ACM History Committee

 Public Policy, Diversity and Global Outreach

-ACM-W is the Council on Women in Computing, and several Regional Councils serve ACM members in Europe, India and China.
+ACM-W is the ACM's Committee on Women in Computing, and several Regional Councils serve ACM members in Europe, India and China.
 In addition, many of ACM's professional and public service activities are conducted by standing committees, including Nominating, Elections, and Professional Ethics.

 ACM is committed to bringing potentially significant technical and public policy issues to the attention of the ACM membership and community.
 It sponsors several committees to address these issues, including the Committee on Computers and Public Policy and the Education Policy Committee.
 USACM is ACM's Public Policy Council.
 The ACM Office of Public Policy works with USACM to assist policymakers and the public in understanding information technology issues, and to advance a policy framework that supports innovations in computing and related disciplines.